rhysbryant/confluencePagePublisher/readme.md

-# Confluence Page Publisher Usage
+# Confluence Page Publisher

-a simple utility publishing pages to confluence based on a predefined template
+Is a simple utility publishing pages to confluence based on a predefined template.

+# Using it

-## command line usage
+## Command line Arguments

-- -filelist defines a list of replacements within the template file.
+- -fieldlist defines a list of replacements within the template file.

-  the format required is string-to-find;replacement any number of find ; replacements can be provided
+  The format required is string-to-find;replacement[;...] any number of find ; replacements can be provided.

-- -config the name or path to the config file
+- -config the name or path to the config file.

 ### Example